QCrypt/website-2022/content/travel.md

 Academia Sinica, H.S.S.
 Building
 128 Section 2 Academia Road, Taipei

 Ask the taxi driver to enter the campus through the main gate.
-After passing through that gate, go straight until you cross the little bridge then turn left, the actitivies center will be on your right.  (if you are looking for the Activities Center, turn left after the little bridge, and look to your left).
+After passing through that gate, go straight until you cross the little bridge then turn left, the actitivies center will be on your right.

-* Public Transportation:
+* Public Transportation Option 1:
 Take King (Kuo-Kuang) Bus number 1843 to Nangang Exhibition Center (南港展覽館) which takes about 80 minutes.
 There are buses every 45–65 minutes starting at Terminal 1 and stopping at Terminal 2.
 The 1-way fare is NT$115 or about 3.70 USD or 3.20 EUR.
 Take a taxi from there for another NT$100.

+* Public Transportation Option 2:
+The Taoyuan Airport MRT connects Taoyuan International Airport and Taipei Main Station.
+You could use this MRT line (Note: the direct trains are purple, the same as the distinguishing colors of the line, and local trains are blue) to Taipei Main Station.
+From Taipei main station, you can take the blue line of Taipei's MRT to Nangang Exhibition Center Station.

-See also the <a href="https://web.taoyuan-airport.com/transportation?lang=en" target="_blank"> Taoyuan Airport's website on public transportation</a>.
+See also the <a href="https://web.taoyuan-airport.com/transportation?lang=en" target="_blank"> Taoyuan Airport's website on public transportation</a>.<br>
 <a href="../images/airporttotaipei.jpg" target="_blank"><img id="airporttrans" src="/images/airporttotaipei.jpg"/></a>

 ### Accommodation</a>